MaddieM4/python-djdns/README.md

 ## How resistant is this system to tampering?

-Djdns is based on a hierarchy of MCP pages.
-Each can store references to subpages, which represent subdomains.
+DJDNS is based on a hierarchy of DEJE documents.
+Each can store references to other documents, based on regexes.
-Each page is publicly readable, but only a defined set of participants can write to it, and even then, they have to have group consensus.
-Like any MCP page, participant set changes are Track 2 operations, and for this type of page, domain modifications are Track 1.
-Depending on the page settings, it'll usually take a consensus of about 70% of participants to add or remove another participant, but only a little over 30% to modify domain information.
+For example, "You can find out about all \*.hype domains over here in this other place."
+Each page can hold arbitrary data, so that DJDNS will be forward-compatible, but a few types of data will be understood in very early versions: domain resolution information, domain ownership information (WHOIS), and EJTP identities.
+After that, it'll probably be used to replace the existing certificate system used by SSL, but that's down the road aways.

 The system is cryptographically secure such that you can verify the entire chain of operations given a known accurate previous state.
-If someone tries to send you false information, your djdns implementation will not only notice that you're being lied to, but start trying alternate sources of information to find a truthful one.
+If someone tries to send you false information, your DJDNS implementation will not only notice that you're being lied to, but start trying alternate sources of information to find a truthful one.
-Only participants can edit the participant set or the domain information, and it requires group consensus in the amounts dictated above.
+Control over who can edit a document is fully customizable, and designed to strike an ideal balance between permissive areas and privately controlled areas, and between automation and personal approval.

 ### What about Sybil attacks?
 What is the policy for new domains?